tmutikane/student-performance-ai/README.md

 ---

-# ⭐ Currently Open To
+## ⭐ Current Research Interests & Availability

-- PhD Opportunities in AI / Education / Data Science
+- PhD research in Artificial Intelligence in Education
-- Research Collaborations
+- Machine Learning for Learning Analytics and Student Performance Prediction
-- AI in Education Projects
+- Educational Data Mining and Adaptive Learning Systems
-- Academic Supervision (Machine Learning / Learning Analytics)
+- Open to PhD supervision and research collaboration